 Leanne Vorrias has been photographing subjects for more than four decades.
-Currently the photographer is traveling back to antiquity to capture gods and mortals in the adventures of Greek mythology.
+Currently, the photographer is traveling back to antiquity to capture gods and mortals in the adventures of Greek mythology.

-Light, myth and Delos are the current points of connection for the Mykonos-based photographer.
+Light, myth, and Delos are the current points of connection for the Mykonos-based photographer.

-During the past winter of a pandemic lockdown in Greece, the photographer has drawn inspiration for her most recent project using Greek mythology from the island of Delos, a UNESCO World Heritage site.
+During the past winter of a pandemic lockdown in Greece, the photographer has drawn inspiration for her most recent project from Greek mythology from the island of Delos, a UNESCO World Heritage site.
 It is an exceptionally extensive and rich archaeological site that once served as a great cosmopolitan port of the Mediterranean.

 The archaeological excavations on the island are among the most extensive in the entire Mediterranean.
 Delos had a position as a holy sanctuary for a millennium before Olympian Greek mythology made it the birthplace of the Greek god Apollo and the goddess Artemis.

 Vorrias Creates her own Heroes of Greek Mythology

 The pert blonde, closer to seventeen rather than seventy both in energy and passion, spoke to Greek Reporter from the veranda of her home, as the sun was setting over her shoulder.
 She was enveloped in pink and purple light and the island of Delos, immersed in myth, lay on the horizon.

 Vorrias, a native of Toronto, Canada, has had three formative transplantings in her life.
 The first sent her from Canada to the sunny Tampa Bay area pursuing dance on Florida’s Gulf coast.
 The second sent her back north to Jamaica, New York; and the final touchdown was on Mykonos, pointedly positioned just across from the sacred island of Delos.